bruceharrison1984/terraform-artillery/readme.md

 ## Usage
 - **Beware!
 Executing many iterations in many regions could be an expensive mistake!**
 - Command Note: If running directly from the repository, swap `terraform-artillery` to `node ./index.js`
+- This will be necessary until an NPM package has been published

 ### Deploy the Artillery lambdas:
 - Running any deploy tasks will update/overwrite any lambdas that may already be deployed